pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ### Enable .htaccess

 To easily change the server configuration on a per-directory basis, Apache uses [`.htaccess` files](https://httpd.apache.org/docs/2.4/howto/htaccess.html).
-The `AllowOverride controls` section (line 266 in my case) of the configuration file allows us to enable the use of .htaccess files.
+The `AllowOverride controls` section of the configuration file allows us to enable the use of .htaccess files.
 Edit the value of `AllowOverride` from `None` to `All`.
 We are done here!

 ```
 old: AllowOverride None